Zaki978/European-Soccer-SQL-Data-Project/README.md

 5. Strong relationship between shots on target and shot conversion rate but weak relationship between red cards and total losses suffered by a team.
 6. Cagliari was the team with the highest loss rate of 48.68%, losing 56 matches out of 114 games across all seasons
 7. Barcelona had the largest goal difference of 470 whereas Granada has the smallest goal difference of -121 across all seasons.
-8. Barcelona had the most shots on target across all seasons, reaching 44.01%.
+8. Barcelona had the most shots on target across all seasons, reaching 44.01% overall.
+9. Serie A had the highest average goals scored per team during a season at an average of 53.4 goals.
+10. The highest average goals per game recorded across a season was in the 2019 Bundesliga season with 1.6 goals per game.

 ## Key Analyses